-Container Antitrust Litig., 643 F.2d 195, 221 (5th Cir.
-1981) ("a court may release not only those claims alleged in the complaint and before the court, but also claims which could have been alleged by reason of or in connection with any matter or fact set forth or referred to in the complaint") (internal citations omitted); Zandford v.
+The Court finds that this release is not impermissibly broad.
+Courts have consistently approved releases in class action settlements that discharge unknown claims relating to the factual issues in the complaint.
+See DeHoyos v.
+Allstate Corp., 240 F.R.D.
+269, 311-12 (W.D.
+Tex.
+2007) (finding that release of unknown claims was not impermissibly broad); In re Corrugated Container Antitrust Litig., 643 F.2d 195, 221 (5th Cir.
+1981) ("[A] court may release not only those claims alleged in the complaint and before the court, but also claims which could have been alleged by reason of or in connection with any matter or fact set forth or referred to in the complaint." (internal citations omitted)); Zandford v.
 Prudential-Bache Sec., Inc., 112 F.3d 723, 727 (4th Cir.
-1997) (noting that general releases are intended to "settle all matters forever" including "claims of every kind or character, known or unknown") (internal citations omitted).
-Since these releases apply only to unknown claims arising from the facts related to this Action, the Court does not see any obvious deficiency with the release.
+1997) (noting that general releases are intended to "settle all matters forever" including "claims of every kind or character, known or unknown").
+Because this release applies only to unknown claims arising from the facts related to this action, the Court does not see any obvious deficiency with the release.

-The Court turns now to the economic fairness of the settlements and finds that the settlement amounts are within the range of approval.
-The settlement amounts are all-in figures, to be reduced by attorneys' costs and expenses from this litigation and by all costs for providing notice to the class and administering the settlement.
-The proposed notice form indicates that class counsel plan to seek an award for attorneys' fees, costs, and expenses in the amount of one-third of the total fund.
-The Court reserves judgment on final approval of costs and/or fees until presented with a request by class counsel.
+The Court turns now to the economic fairness of the settlement and finds that the settlement amount is within the range of approval.
+The parties agreed to settle the case for

+\$600,000.
+The settlement amount is an all-in figure, to be reduced by attorneys' costs and expenses from this litigation and by all costs for providing notice and administering the settlement.
+The proposed notice forms indicate that Class Counsel plan to seek an award for attorneys' fees, costs, and expenses not to exceed one-third of the total fund.
+The Court reserves judgment on final approval of costs and/or fees until presented with a request by Class Counsel.
 For purposes of preliminary approval, however, the Court finds that a sum for the attorneys' fees and costs of one-third of the settlement fund is in keeping with practice in this circuit and is therefore within the limit of what the Court deems reasonable.
 See, e.g., Burford v.
 Cargill, Inc., CIV.A.
 05-0283, 2012 WL 5472118 (W.D.
 La.
 Nov.
-8, 2012) (33.33% approved); Jenkins v.
+8, 2012) (approving 33.33 percent); Jenkins v.
 Trustmark Nat.
 Bank, No. 3:12-CV-00380, 2014 WL 1229661 (S.D.
 Miss.
 Mar.
-25, 2014) (33.33% approved; "[I]t is not unusual for district courts in the Fifth Circuit to award percentages of approximately one third.").
+25, 2014) (approving 33.33 percent and explaining that it is "not unusual for district courts in the Fifth Circuit to award percentages of approximately one third").

 Finally, "[t]he settlement terms should be compared with the likely rewards the class would have received following a successful trial of the case."
 Cotton, 559 F.2d at 1330.
 In making this comparison, "[p]ractical considerations may be taken into account."
-Id.
-"Proof difficulties" are "permissible factors" for a court to consider when evaluating the fairness of a settlement.
+Id. "[P]roof difficulties" are "permissible factors" for a court to contemplate when evaluating the fairness of a settlement.
 In re Chicken Antitrust Litig.
 Am.
 Poultry, 669 F.2d 228, 240 (5th Cir.
 1982).
 In addition, "particularly in class action suits, there is an overriding public interest in favor of settlement," partly because "[i]t is common knowledge that class action suits have a well deserved reputation as being most complex."
 Cotton, 559 F.2d at 1331.